DanielPinto05/DanielPinto05/README.md

 - 👋 Hi, I’m @DanielPinto05
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in data, particularly as applied to the physical sciences research and development
-- 🌱 I’m currently learning HTML, CSS, and soon JavaScript
+- 🌱 I’m currently learning/working in Python with Pandas, Matplotlib, and Scipy
 - 💞️ You can reach me at danielpintolzr@gmail.com

 <!---